Automobile Insurance — the Personal Auto Policy (PAP)

 Part C: Uninsured and Underinsured Motorists Coverage; Stacking

 Most states require licensed drivers to have to at least a minimum of auto insurance coverage.
 However, many drivers, nonetheless, drive without insurance.
 According to the Insurance Information Institute, the number of uninsured drivers usually varies between 13.5% and 14.5%, although in some states, such as Mississippi and Texas, it may be much higher.
 The Uninsured Motorists Coverage will cover the insured if they suffer damages from uninsured motorists, which are defined as drivers without insurance, drivers with less than the required minimum, hit-and-run drivers, and drivers insured by insolvent insurance companies.
-The cost of uninsured motorist coverage depends on the number of uninsured drivers in a state, with higher rates in states that have a higher number of uninsured motorists.
+The cost of uninsured motorist coverage depends on the number of uninsured drivers in a state, with higher rates in states with a higher number of uninsured motorists.
 No-fault insurance also helps to mitigate any losses due to uninsured motorists, since an injured party can collect from his own insurance company if the injuring party has inadequate or no insurance.

 Uninsured motorists' coverage does not cover underinsured motorists.
 So, if you are injured by someone that has insurance, but not enough to cover your damages, then you will not get any more than what you can collect from the person that injured you and his insurance company.
 However, you can purchase an endorsement for underinsured motorists insurance.
 Any deficiency of compensation for injuries caused by someone with inadequate insurance to cover your losses can be collected from your own insurance company, up to the policy limits.